nessalc/lapo-presenter-notes/README.md

 	yyyy.MM.dd.#
 	e.g.,...
 2017.05.02.0

+Use this versioning strategy when applying label to the source.

 ## Contributing
 Please follow these simple rules when contributing additional content or changes to the notes:

 1. Add a note referencing the source of the material that is being added or changed.

 ## Authors
-Chris Ketron - initial compilation of LAPO source material and additional research and validation
+**Chris Ketron** - initial compilation of LAPO source material and additional research and validation

 ## Acknowledgments
 Thanks to former staff of the Lake Afton Public Observatory while under the pervue of